Vinayak312019/DSW_ROUND2_VINAYAKSHARMA/README.md

-HI i am vinayak sharma please feel from to view my file.
-I have explained every steps which i have done on my file with its code. model and visualization, performance matrix and all eda andsteps are executed in single file only. still for ur reference i have put my model code here too.
+#HI i am vinayak sharma please feel from to view my file.
+I have explained every step in ipynb file itself so please view my file and see the executions with explaination.
+I have explained every steps which i have done on my file with its code. model,visualization, performance matrix and all eda andsteps are executed in single file only. still for ur reference i have put my model code here too.
-#I have explained every step in ipynb file itself so please view my file and see the executions with explaination.

     class LoanDefaultModel:
     def __init__(self, data_path):
         """Initialize the model class with the path to the training data."""